esmBot/esmBot/docs/setup.md

 ### Emojis are missing in some commands
 Your system doesn't have an emoji font installed.
 You can install Google's emoji set with `sudo apt-get install fonts-noto-color-emoji` on Debian/Ubuntu systems, `doas apk add font-noto-emoji` on Alpine, and `sudo pacman -S noto-fonts-emoji` on Arch/Manjaro.

-If you want to use the same set that Discord and the main bot uses (Twemoji) then it's slightly more difficult.
+If you want to use the same set that Discord and the main bot uses (Twemoji) on Fedora, then you can run `sudo dnf remove google-noto-emoji-color-fonts && sudo dnf install twitter-twemoji-fonts`.

+If you want to install Twemoji on another distro then it's slightly more difficult.
 Go to https://koji.fedoraproject.org/koji/packageinfo?packageID=26306 and choose the latest build, then download the `noarch` RPM file.
 You'll then have to extract this file; most graphical tools (e.g. 7-Zip, Ark, The Unarchiver) should be able to extract this just fine, but on the command line you'll have to use the `rpm2cpio` tool.
 The font file should be inside the archive at `usr/share/fonts/Twemoji/Twemoji.ttf`; copy this to `/usr/share/fonts/Twemoji.ttf` (note the / at the beginning).
 After this, run `fc-cache -fv` and you should be good to go!

 ### Sound/music commands do nothing
 Make sure Lavalink is running and started up completely.
 The bot skips loading sound commands if Lavalink is not present, so make sure it's running when the bot starts as well.